nattgud/TrainNation/README.md

 - **Structure:** Organized under `/files/` (separate modules for JS logic and PHP endpoints)

 ## Purpose
-TrainNation is not a public service or commercial product.
+TrainNation is not a public service or commercial product yet.
 It’s a **personal learning and demonstration project** aimed at showing:
 - How to build an interactive coding environment from scratch
 - How PHP and JavaScript can communicate securely